Why your first AI project should save hours, not transform the business

 Every business already understands time.
 When AI gives hours back to a workflow, you have a number you can take straight to a finance director.
 The baseline is clear.
 The improvement is clear.
 Both get measured the same way.

-Hours saved is different.
+Hours saved is different from the vague metrics that sink transformation projects.
 The baseline is measurable, because everyone knows how long the task took before.
-The impact is testable, because shadowing the workflow for two weeks and get the number.
+The impact is testable, because shadowing the workflow for two weeks gives you the number.
 The result compounds, because those hours come back into the business to be redeployed.

-A good first AI project meets five criteria.
-Miss any one, and the work gets much harder to defend.
+Five criteria.
+Miss any one and the work gets harder to defend.

-4. Clear baseline.
+- Clear baseline.
 You should be able to measure how long the task takes today without commissioning a workshop.
-If you need a project plan just to estimate the baseline, the workflow is too tangled for a first project.
+If you need a project plan just to estimate the baseline, the workflow is too tangled.

 The shortlist is always shorter than boards expect.
 That’s the point.
 Smaller firms without a dedicated data team can’t afford to overshoot on the first project.